Our use of cookies

 Staffordshire County Council Cabinet Member for Education Jonathan Price said:

 “Thousands of students across Staffordshire will be nervously awaiting their GCSE results, and I want to congratulate every one of them for the work they have put in over the last two years.
-All student should be proud of their results, no matter what they achieve.
+All students should be proud of their results, no matter what they achieve.

 “All young people need to stay in education or training until they are 18, but this does not have to be full time at school or college.
 Students can mix and match with work-based experience, or even become self-employed.
 Our career experts are on hand to give those who are perhaps unsure about their future advice, support to help them take that next step.”